 Tips for Visitors

-Pack a picnic to enjoy at one of the scenic viewpoints or the grassy area near the car park.
-Don't forget to bring plenty of water and snacks since facilities are limited.
-Checking the weather forecast is crucial, as coastal conditions can change quickly.
+Pack a picnic for the scenic viewpoints or grassy area near the car park.
+Bring plenty of water and snacks, as facilities are limited at this natural spot.

-For those keen on photography, visit early in the morning or late afternoon for the best light.
-Capture stunning landscapes and wildlife, but remember to practice visitor etiquette by respecting the natural environment and supervising children.
+For photography, visit during early morning or late afternoon for optimal light.
+Capture stunning landscapes and wildlife, while respecting the environment and supervising children.

-Look out for native birds like tui and kereru as you enjoy the serene atmosphere.
-Have a fantastic time exploring!
+Look for native birds like tui and kereru in the serene atmosphere.
+Enjoy a fantastic time connecting with nature at this beautiful reserve!

 Frequently Asked Questions